max-cmoa/browsersync-reload-browser-test/README.md

 ##  browsersync cacheing issue files
   Problem: If you add or subtract files, browsersync won't see them.
-  Solution: stop browsersync and run $ gulp javascriptTask then run $ gulp to start browsersync and the cached files will be included now
+  Solution: stop browsersync then restart browsersync and make sure the files are added

 ## Reference